-Almost twenty years later Java still plagues browsers with continuous critical patches released month after month after month, including March 2013.
+Almost twenty years later Java still plagues browsers with continuous critical patches released month after month after month, including the original date of this post – March 2013.

-The primary complaint against browser plugins is not their legacy of security problems (the list of which is exhausting to read).
-Nor that Java is the only plugin to pick on.
+The primary complaint against browser plugins is not their legacy of security problems, although it’s an exhausting list.
+Nor is Java the only plugin to pick on.
 Flash has its own history of releasing nothing but critical updates.
 The greater issue is that even a secure plugin lives outside the browser’s Same Origin Policy (SOP).

-When plugins exist outside the security and privacy controls enforced by browsers they weaken the browsing experience.
-It’s true that plugins aren’t completely independent of these controls, their instantiation and usage with regard to the DOM still falls under the purview of SOP.
-However, the ways that plugins extend a browser (such as network and file access) are rife with security and privacy pitfalls.
+When plugins exist outside the expected security and privacy controls of SOP and the DOM, they weaken the browsing experience.
+Plugins aren’t completely independent of these controls, their instantiation and usage with regard to the DOM still falls under the purview of SOP.
+However, the ways that plugins extend a browser’s network and file access are rife with security and privacy pitfalls.

-For one example, Flash’s Local Storage Object (LSO) was easily abused as an “evercookie” because it was unaffected by clearing browser cookies and even how browsers decided to accept cookies or not.
-Yes, it’s still possible to abuse HTTP and HTML to establish evercookies.
+For one example, Flash’s Local Storage Object was easily abused as an “evercookie” because it was unaffected by clearing browser cookies and whether browsers were configured to accept cookies or not.
 Even the lauded HTML5 Local Storage API could be abused in a similar manner.
-It’s for reasons like these that we should be as diligent about demanding “privacy patches” as much as we demand security fixes.
+It’s for reasons like these that we should be as diligent about demanding privacy fixes as much as we demand security fixes.

-Unlike Flash, an HTML5 API like Local Storage is an open standard created by groups who review and balance the usability, security, and privacy implications of features designed to improve the browsing experience.
-Establishing a feature like Local Storage in the HTML spec and aligning it with similar concepts like cookies and security controls like SOP (or HTML5 features like CORS, CSP, etc.) makes them a superior implementation in terms of integrating with users’ expectations and browser behavior.
-Instead of one vendor providing a means to extend a browser, browser vendors (the number of which is admittedly dwindling) are competing with each other to implement a uniform standard.
+Creating a feature like Local Storage and aligning it with similar security controls for cookies and SOP makes them a superior implementation in terms of preserving users’ expectations about browser behavior.
+Instead of one vendor providing a means to extend a browser, browser vendors (the number of which is admittedly dwindling) are competing to implement a uniform standard.

-HTML5 promises to obviate plugins altogether.
+HTML5 promises to make plugins largely obsolete.
 We’ll have markup to handle video, drawing, sound, more events, and more features to create engaging games and apps.
 Browsers will compete on the implementation and security of these features rather than be crippled by the presence of plugins out of their control.